xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: CombinedData (this is the file name you'll see in the code, you can change it to whatever participant list you need.
 It needs to include id_participant, relapse date, relapse type, and clinical demographic data (dob, date MS dx))

     Output: Generates N relapses, annualized relapse rate, and time to first relapse for all entered participants, exports a CSV file containing all three relapse outcomes

+35. Sustained Disability Progression

+    Version 1: 2024-06-05

+    Finds confirmed disability progression outcomes for all PROMOTE participants

+    Input: PROMOTEDatabase, pdds_all, all_repop(this is the name of the file I originally used, change it to whatever participant list you need, just needs to have id_participant the date you want to start assessing outcomes from)

+    Output: Generates one of four outcomes for each PROMOTE participants based on PDDS availability:
+      0 = had sufficient data to assess, neither confirmed increase or decrease 1 = had sufficient data to assess, confirmed PDDS increase (disability worsening) 2 = had sufficient data to assess, confirmed PDDS decrease (disability improvement) NA = did not have sufficient PDDS data to assess